GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 ==== The #acr("PPO") Algorithm
 <sec:rl:intro:ppo>

-#draft[
-  Examples of application, success stories
-]

 The #acr("PPO") algorithm has been used extensively in the #acr("RL") field since its invention in 2017 @schulman_proximal_2017.
 #draft[give examples]
 Its main advantages are its relative simplicity and efficiency.
-It has been shown to be more stable than other algorithms, especially for continuous action spaces @schulman_proximal_2017.
+It is claimed to be more stable than other algorithms, especially for continuous action spaces @schulman_proximal_2017.
 #todo

 *#acr("TRPO").*